Title

 The PNP Memorandum Circular No. 2013-013 establishes guidelines for the authorized wearing of training badges by police personnel, ensuring that only those who have completed specific competency and mandatory training programs can display these insignia, thereby maintaining the integrity and significance of such badges within the force.

-The main purpose of the PNP Memorandum Circular No. 2013-013 is to prescribe the policy that governs the use and wearing of training badges by qualified and authorized PNP personnel.
+To prescribe the policy governing the use and wearing of training badges by qualified and authorized PNP personnel.

-There must be an official order from the sponsoring agency or institution covering the training and a copy of such order submitted to the DHRDD for reference to recognize external competency/specialized training programs.
+Yes, provided it is covered by an official order from the sponsoring agency/institution and a copy of that order is submitted to the DHRDD for reference (and the badges are official).

-Yes, PNP personnel may wear academic profession badges if they have completed the required baccalaureate degree or higher education and have passed the required examination, if any, prior to conferment of the academic title.
+The member must have completed the required baccalaureate degree or higher education and passed the required examination (if any) prior to the conferment of the academic title.

-The design, symbolism, and specification of academic profession and competency training badges shall be evaluated by the Directorate for Research and Development (DRD) and approved by the Uniform and Equipment Standardization Board (UESB).
+The Directorate for Research and Development (DRD) evaluates them for presentation and approval of the Uniform and Equipment Standardization Board (UESB).

 Analyze Cases Smarter, Faster